sfellows-tii/deactivate-delete-archieved-gh-repos/README.md

 ## Notes

-- When using `--all-orgs` with GitHub.com, only organizations that your token has access to will be scanned.
+- When using `--all-github-orgs` with GitHub.com, only organizations that your token has access to will be scanned.
-- When using `--all-orgs` with GHE, all organizations on the GitHub Enterprise instance will be scanned.
+- When using `--all-github-orgs` with GHE, all organizations on the GitHub Enterprise instance will be scanned.
 - The tool uses different endpoints for GitHub.com (`/user/orgs`) and GHE (`/organizations`) to fetch organization lists.
 - Always review the generated JSON file before running deactivate or delete commands.